The Crypto Glossary

 Bear Market / Bull Market

-Two terms that describe the general market sentiment.
+Two terms describing the general market sentiment.
 A bull market (the bull thrusts its horns upwards) is a period of rising prices.
-A bear market (the bear swipes its paw downwards) is a period of falling prices.
+A bear market (the bear swipes its paws downwards) is a period of falling prices.

 Bitcoin (BTC)

 The first, most well-known, and largest cryptocurrency, created in 2009 by an anonymous person or group named Satoshi Nakamoto.
-It is often considered "digital gold" and serves as a decentralized store of value.
+Often considered "digital gold" and serves as a decentralized store of value.

 Blockchain